HaojiXu/aurura-solutions-web/index.md

 - Nodes of decentralized projects (eg. Mastedon, ZeroNet, etc.)

 ## Hosting Services
-If you believe your project could help the development of a more open web, contact me at haoji@aurura.net and I will contact you soon.
+If you believe your project could help the development of a more open web, contact me at haoji.xu@aurura.net and I will contact you soon.

+## Contact
+If you have any problem regarding our services or have a complaint, please do not hesitate to contact us:
+* Webmaster: haoji.xu@aurura.net
+* Abuse: abuse@aurura.net
+* NOC: noc@aurura.net
+Usually, you could expect a reply in 2-3 workdays.

+> Rule #10: Let's all have fun and play together!